 Compliance aims to see that the organization acts with integrity in fulfilling its regulatory, contractual, and self-imposed obligations and values.
 “It’s like a three-legged stool,” explains Rasmussen, “You just take one of those legs away, and it doesn’t work.
 A good organization needs Governance, Risk, and Compliance together because they depend upon each other to deliver agility in the modern enterprise.”

 GRC agility is the ability of organizations to adapt, pivot, and move quickly to address external and internal risk factors.
 For example, the global Covid-19 pandemic brought forth many risks that individuals and businesses had to respond to with speed.
 GRC agility allows an organization to quickly and effectively adapt to a complex and changing landscape in governance, risk, and compliance.
-With GRC agility, the focus is on organizational alignment, process optimization supported by technology, and having changes to content reflected rapidly, so you’re working with up-to-date data.
+With GRC agility, the focus is on organizational alignment, process optimization supported by technology, and having changes to the content reflected rapidly, so you’re working with up-to-date data.

 OCEG’s GRC Capability Model offers a four-point framework: Learn-Align-Perform-Review.